orbitalquark/textadept/docs/api.md

 - *stdout_cb*:  Optional Lua function that accepts a string parameter for a block of standard output read from the child.
 Stdout is read asynchronously in 1KB or 0.5KB blocks (depending on the platform), or however much data is available at the time.
-	At the moment, only the Windows terminal version sends all output, whether it be stdout or stderr, to this callback after the process finishes.
 - *stderr_cb*:  Optional Lua function that accepts a string parameter for a block of standard error read from the child.
 Stderr is read asynchronously in 1KB or 0.5kB blocks (depending on the platform), or however much data is available at the time.